 - …is the 6th leading cause of death in the USA

-You probably know someone who’s either living with this disease, providing care for someone with this disease, or you’ve had to say goodbye to someone because of this disease.
+Odds are you probably know someone who’s either living with this disease, providing care for someone with this disease, or you’ve had to say goodbye to someone because of this disease.
+I do.

 Do you want to do something that’s helpful AND fun?